MORENO96EOS/Ambassadors/.github/ISSUE_TEMPLATE.md

 ## Joining EOS Nation

 Provide the following information to submit your candidacy to become a member of EOS Nation.
-Applicants will have to forgo a public review process by the EOS Nation community and once a concensus has been reached the member will be brought on board the EOS Nation community.
+Applicants will have to forgo a public review process by the EOS Nation community and once a consensus has been reached the member will be brought on board the EOS Nation community.

 - [ ] Full Name
 - [ ] Geographical Location